-When you mouse over one of the functions listed in the Function menu in Set Values dialog, a one-line tooltip is displayed in the Status Bar.
-If you select the function, a Smart Hint appears with a more detailed explanation and a link to the full function description, syntax, examples, etc.

-Additionally, you can click the Search and Insert Functions button available functions by keyword and, once found, insert the function into your expression.
+- The Set Values dialog and the F(x)= cell get Auto Complete support.
+Begin typing to see a list of possible functions. - Additionally, you can find and insert a function from the Functions menu in Set Values dialog.
+When you mouse over one of the functions in the sub-list of Function menu, a one-line tooltip is displayed in the Status Bar.
+If you select the function, a Smart Hint appears with a more detailed explanation and a link to the full function description, syntax, examples, etc. - Additionally, you can click the Search and Insert Functions button for available functions by keyword and, once found, insert the function into your expression.
+Note that the Search Functions dialog can also be opened directly from menu Tools: Search Functions.